Linear-sized independent sets in random cographs and increasing subsequences in separable permutations: Introduction

 An interesting aspect of the proof sketched above is that it relies solely on the fact that uniform random cographs tend to the Brownian cographon; moreover the value $p=1/2$ of the parameter of the limit is irrelevant in the proof.
 Convergence to the Brownian cographon was proved in \cite{CographonBrownien,Benedikt} both in the labeled and unlabeled settings, so that \cref{thm:sublinear} is proved simultaneously in both settings.
 In fact, \cref{thm:sublinear} is proved as a special case of the following theorem. \begin{theorem} Let $\bm G_n$ be a sequence of random graphs tending to the Brownian cographon $\bm W^p$ for $p \in [0,1)$.
-Then the maximal size of an independent set in $\bm G_n$ is sublinear in $n$, namely $\frac{\Ind(\bm G_n)}n$ converges to $0$ in probability. \end{theorem} By analogy with the realm of permutations (see below), we expect that uniform random graphs in many graph classes (well-behaved for the modular decomposition) tend to $\bm W^p$, and hence have a sublinear independence number.
+Then the maximum size of an independent set in $\bm G_n$ is sublinear in $n$, namely $\frac{\Ind(\bm G_n)}n$ converges to $0$ in probability. \end{theorem} By analogy with the realm of permutations (see below), we expect that uniform random graphs in families of graphs well-behaved for the modular decomposition (\emph{e.g.}, a graph class whose modular decomposition trees are all those obtained from a finite set of prime graphs) tend to $\bm W^p$, and hence have a sublinear independence number.

 Let us now discuss \cref{thm:sublinear_SeparablePermutations}, {\emph i.e.} the sublinearity of the length of the longest increasing subsequence in a random separable permutation $\bm \si_n$.
 It is known that $\bm \si_n$ tends in the permuton topology to a limit $\bm\mu^{1/2}$, called the {\em Brownian separable permuton} of parameter $1/2$, see \cite{Nous1} for the original reference.